Indian Islamic preacher apologizes to Malaysians for racial remarks

 “It is against the basic tenets of Islam, and I would like to convey my heartfelt apologies for this misunderstanding,” Naik said.

-Naik has permanent residency in Malaysia.
-Several ministers called for his expulsion after his controversial remarks and at least seven states have barred him from speaking in public.
+Naik has permanent residency in Malaysia, and several ministers called for his expulsion after his controversial remarks.

+Police have also banned Naik from speaking in public since Aug.
+15, due to concerns over national security and racial harmony, spokeswoman Asmawati Ahmad told Reuters.

-Malaysian Prime Minister Mahathir Mohamad said on Sunday Naik was free to preach about Islam but should not speak about Malaysia’s racial politics, state media reported.
+Prime Minister Mahathir Mohamad said on Sunday Naik was free to preach about Islam but should not speak about Malaysia’s racial politics, state media said.

-Reporting by Rozanna Latiff; Editing by Paul Tait
+Reporting by Rozanna Latiff; Editing by Paul Tait and Clarence Fernandez